Chefs Notes

 These little bites of heaven are dangerous in the best way possible.
 They are tender, cakey, and coated in a glaze that will make your knees weak.

-The dough comes together like a thick cookie batter, gets fried to golden perfection, and then dipped in a caramel glaze.
+The dough comes together like a thick cookie batter, gets fried until golden, and then dipped in a caramel glaze.
 It is easier than yeast donuts and way faster.

 Bring these to a brunch and watch them vanish in seconds.
 You might want to eat three before you even set the plate down.